Line-item veto in the United States: Subsequent developments

 Though the Supreme Court struck down the Line-Item Veto Act in 1998, President George W. Bush asked Congress to enact legislation that would return the line-item veto power to the Executive Authority.
 First announcing his intent to seek such legislation in his January 31, 2006, State of the Union address, President Bush sent a legislative proposal, the Legislative Line-Item Veto Act of 2006, to the Congress on March 6, 2006, urging its prompt passage.
-Senators Bill Frist (R-TN) and John McCain (R-AZ), and Republican Whip Senator Mitch McConnell (R-KY) jointly introduced this proposal.
-Representative Paul Ryan (R-WI) introduced his own version, the Legislative Line Item Veto Act of 2006, in March of that year.
+Senators Bill Frist and John McCain, and Republican Whip Senator Mitch McConnell jointly introduced this proposal.
+Representative Paul Ryan introduced his own version, the Legislative Line Item Veto Act of 2006, in March of that year.

 On that same day, Joshua Bolten, the Director of the Office of Management and Budget, gave a press conference on the President’s line-item veto proposal.
 Bolten explained that the proposed Act would give the President the ability to single out "wasteful" spending and to put such spending on hold.
 While the spending line-item is on hold, the President can send legislation to Congress to withdraw the particular line-item.
 The proposal would then be considered in both houses within ten days on an up or down basis and could be passed by a simple majority.
 Additionally, such proposals could not be filibustered.

 When asked how this proposed legislation was different from the 1996 Line-Item Veto Act that the United States Supreme Court had declared illegal, Bolten said that whereas the former act granted unilateral authority to the Executive to disallow specific spending line items, the new proposal would seek Congressional approval of such line-item vetoes.
 Thus, for the President to successfully withdraw previously enacted spending, a simple majority of Congress is required to agree to specific legislation to that effect.